chauff/cse1500-web-transcripts/Assignment-3.md

 ### 1.4)

 Finally, offer a [fullscreen mode](https://developer.mozilla.org/en-US/docs/Web/CSS/:fullscreen) of your game.
+While we have not discussed this in the lecture, it is a good (and short) exercise to apply your CSS knowledge.

 ### 1.5)